 During the Spring Term, we visited Ingrebourne Country Park to investigate mini-beasts and wildlife.
 First we participated in a bug hunt where we found (named) lots of different creatures like: Jellyfish the spider, Steven the ladybird and Elvis the earwig!
 We then went bird watching and although this was very wet, we managed to spot different birds on the lake.

 We were lucky enough to work with Mike Mullen and learn different stunts on a BMX.
 We used our Growth Mindset to go through the 'I can' door and with some determination we succeeded!

 In March, we competed in an orienteering competition at Stubbers.
 There were some very speedy teams and some great team work.
 Well done!

 For the last few weeks, we have been learning to play the glockenspiel with Miss Perry.
 We have worked out the notes we need to play and are playing beautifully together as a class.

-We will be exploring the Ancient Greeks this term.
+We will be exploring the Ancient Mayans this term.